 Patents are essential for cooperation agreements and to prevent copying

 Ocean Sun AS has an IPR portfolio with a number of patents and patent applications in all the most important markets.
-The Norwegian priority application has been notified (Norwegian patent 343405), and the company has several European applications pending.
+The Norwegian priority application has been notified (Norwegian patent 343405), and the company has been granted several European patents.
 They also have a European design registration for the system.
 In addition, they have registered the logo as a trademark.

 The patent rights are crucial in order to be able to enter into the necessary agreements with partners who will produce the products and ensure that they are introduced to the large markets.